-There has been a Panda update every 1-2 months since 2011, for a total of 26 updates since February 14, 2011.
+There has been a Panda update every 1-2 months since 2011, for a total of 28 updates with the most recent in May of 2015.
 This number may not be precisely accurate, because a lot of minor tweaks most likely have occurred in-between them, but it lies within that range.

 However, this doesn’t mean that all multi-author sites are spammy.
 For example, Moz has hundreds of writers, but it still enjoys top rankings in Google, because it makes sure that the content delivers plenty of value to readers.

-In other words, content that is well researched, in-depth and that gets shared on Facebook, Twitter, Pinterest, Google+ and the other major social platforms continues to rank well – perhaps even more highly than before.
+In other words, in-depth content that is well researched and that gets shared on Facebook, Twitter, Pinterest, Google+ and the other major social platforms continues to rank well – perhaps even more highly than before.

-2) Panda 2.0 update: This update, released in April 2011, was targeted at international search queries, though it also impacted 2% of U.S. search queries.
+2) Panda 2.0 update: This update, released in April 2011, targeted international search queries, though it also impacted 2% of U.S. search queries.

 Amit Singhal, who is in charge of search quality at Google, told Vanessa Fox that Google was “focused on showing users the highest quality, most relevant pages on the web.”

-Panda 2.3 was minor and focused on the user’s experience.
-Bloggers and site owners who wrote and published content that engaged the end-user and enhanced site navigability benefited from these changes according to any website auditor.
+Panda 2.3 was minor and focused on the user experience.
+Bloggers and site owners who wrote and published content that engaged the user and enhanced site navigability benefited from these changes according to any website auditor.